pts/mkfs-bootable-minix1/README.md

 them, which can be booted as a hard disk (HDD) image in emulators such as QEMU and VirtualBox.

+## The simple way to create a bootable Minix 1 filesystem

 An end-to-end demo script [demo_minix_1.5_8086_qemu.sh](demo_minix_1.5_8086_qemu.sh) is also included.
 It compiles the MBR boot code